sebpiq/pd-fileutils/README.md

 This library is a set of tools for handling pure data files.

 At the moment it can only parse `.pd` files and render `svg` images from them.
-Pd files are parsed to a normal JavaScript object, which also means that you can manipulate them very simply (but cannot re-render to `.pd` at the moment).
+Pd files are parsed to a standard JavaScript object, which you can then manipulate very easily (but cannot re-render to `.pd` at the moment :(  ).

 Installation